Rafif Muchsin

 Documentation

-This is a completely serverless link shortener that uses GitHub as a decentralized database.
+This is a completely serverless link shortener that uses GitHub repo as the database.
 It offers 100% data ownership with zero database hosting costs.
-Anyone can use this tool by only providing a Target URL, User, Repo, and Github Token.
+Anyone can use this tool by only providing a Target URL, User, Repo, and GitHub Token.

 It's also possible to use it by cloning the repository.